hsvgbkhgbv/CIAO/README.md

 ## 1. Requirements Following GPL Settings

+(1) Set up a Python environment with Python 3.7.11.

-To install required packages, execute the following command:
+(2) To install required packages, execute the following command:

 ```setup
 pip install -r requirements.txt
 ```

-We also require a modified version of OpenAI gym to run the provided codes.
+(3) We also require a modified version of OpenAI gym to run the provided codes.
 To do the necessary modifications to `gym`, check the directory of the `gym` package using

 ```setup
 pip show gym